-Key Audit Matter How our audit addressed the key audit matter Mine Properties - assessment of carrying value at date of reclassification Refer to Note 2 (d) in the financial statements reclassifying the costs carried forward in respect of that project of \$3,980,722 from Deferred Exploration and Evaluation Expenditure to Mine Properties.
-This necessitated the Company testing this expenditure for impairment prior to reclassification in accordance with the Australian Accounting Standards.
-We planned our work to address the audit risk that the carrying value of the Arapua Fertiliser Project at the time of reclassification might be impaired, thus we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount may exceed its recoverable amount.
-This required significant attention as the impairment model involves a higher degree of estimation and judgement. ('CGU').
-We confirmed that the quantum of the amount transferred from Deferred Exploration and Evaluation Expenditure to Mine Properties pertained to the CGU. • We assessed the Impairment Model ('Model') performed by management, including the appropriateness of the methodology adopted.
-We analysed management's estimates and judgements underpinning cash flows.
-We also compared budgeted revenues and expenditures with actual revenues and expenditures for the period.
-We assessed the key inputs of the Model.
-In addition, we compared the WACC used in the Model with comparable companies and industry averages. • We performed sensitivity analysis on each of the key inputs of the Model at an individual and combined level, and tested the mathematical accuracy of certain key components of the Model. • We ensured that the required financial statements disclosures are in accordance with Australian Accounting Standards.
-Carrying value of deferred exploration and evaluation expenditure Refer to Note 2 (d) in the financial statements In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Group capitalises acquisition costs of rights to explore as well as subsequent exploration and evaluation expenditure and applies the cost model after recognition.
+Key Audit Matter How our audit addressed the key audit matter Recoverability of mine properties Refer to Note 13 in the financial statements As at 31 December 2019, the Group had a balance of \$3,774,444 in relation to mine properties.
+An impairment assessment was conducted by management as required at every reporting date under AASB 136 Impairment of Assets.
+The impairment assessment conducted under AASB 136 involved a comparison of the recoverable amount of the cash generating unit to which the balance was allocated to with the carrying amount of the related items in the balance sheet.
+Recoverable amount is based upon the higher of fair value less costs of disposal and value-in-use.
+The evaluation of the recoverable amount of mine properties is considered a key audit matter as it was based upon a value-in-use calculation which required significant judgement and estimation.
+In addition, the balance is material to the users of the financial statements.
+Our procedures included but were not limited to the following: • Critically evaluating management's methodology in the value-in-use model and the basis for key assumptions; • Reviewing the mathematical accuracy of the value-in-use model; • Performing sensitivity analyses around the key inputs used in the model such as sales growth, production rates and operating costs; • Considering the appropriateness of the discount rate used; • Ensuring the carrying value of the cash generating unit had been correctly determined; • Comparing value-in-use to the carrying amount of the cash generating unit; and • Assessing the appropriateness of the disclosures included in the financial report.
+Carrying value of deferred exploration and evaluation expenditure Refer to Note 12 in the financial statements As at 31 December 2019, the Group had a balance of \$4,116,578 in relation to deferred exploration and evaluation expenditure.
+In accordance with AASB 6 Exploration for and Evaluation of Mineral Resources, the Group capitalises acquisition costs of rights to explore as well as subsequent exploration and evaluation expenditure and applies the cost model after recognition.
 Our audit focussed on the Group's assessment of the carrying amount of the deferred exploration and evaluation expenditure, because this is a significant asset of the Group.
 We planned our work to address the audit risk that the capitalised expenditure might no longer meet the recognition criteria of the standard.
 In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of the deferred exploration and evaluation expenditure may exceed its recoverable amount.
-Our procedures included but were not limited to the following: • We obtained an understanding of the key processes associated with management's review of the carrying values of deferred exploration and evaluation expenditure; • We considered the Directors' assessment of potential indicators of impairment; • We obtained evidence that the Group has current rights to tenure of its areas of interest; • We examined the exploration budget for the year ending 30 June 2020 and discussed with management the nature of planned ongoing activities; • We enquired with management, reviewed AIM announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and • We examined the disclosures made in the financial report.
+Our procedures included but were not limited to the following: • We obtained an understanding of the key processes associated with management's review of the carrying values of deferred exploration and evaluation expenditure; • We considered the Directors' assessment of potential indicators of impairment; • We obtained evidence that the Group has current rights to tenure of its areas of interest; • We enquired with management, reviewed AIM announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and • We examined the disclosures made in the financial report.